12+ Ideas For Gray Color Tetras Aquarium

 Red Color Tetra

-The Serpae Tetra is beautiful and easy to care for freshwater fish with bright red fins contrasting against its black body.
+The Serpae Tetra is a beautiful and easy-to-care-for freshwater fish, with bright red fins contrasting against its black body.
 They do well in groups of at least three but prefer living together as part of a larger school if possible.

 The Cardinal tetras are small, colorful, and peaceful, making them perfect for the beginner aquarist.
-These little guys come from South America where they live in slow-moving streams and ponds with plenty of vegetation on which to hide their eggs during spawning season.
+These little guys come from South America, living in slow-moving streams and ponds with plenty of vegetation to hide their eggs during spawning season.

 The Cardinal Tetra is a beautiful, colorful fish with bright red fins contrasting against its black body.
 They do well in groups of at least three but prefer living together as part of a larger school if possible; this means that they will need an aquarium size large enough to accommodate their social needs (at least 20 gallons per group).